scholarslab/scholarslab.github.io/collections/_posts/2012-11-27-your-digital-life-in-140-characters.md

 layout: post
 slug: your-digital-life-in-140-characters
 title: Your Digital Life in 140 Characters
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
+- social media
 ---

 I just recently hopped on Twitter for the first time as part of a conference through UVA's [Institute for the Humanities and Global Cultures](http://www.virginia.edu/humanities/).
 It was a bit rough for the first five or six tweets as I worked out the kinks.
 Here are some thoughts that came out of the experience.